Vietnam Travel Guide: Budget, Itinerary, Tips (Ho Chi Minh Edition)

 Not bad!
 You can spend less if you don't make the same mistake as I did and weigh your baggage prior to going to the airport.
 I also spent on pole classes, which also made a bit of a dent in my allowance, but pole is a must for me. :)

 Another way I got to save a lot was through Klook and their various promos!
 I got to save even more using promo codes and waited for their sales, making it more sulit.
-If you plan on booking via Klook, make sure to use my code ISSAPANDAS for 3-5% off on activities and hotels.
+If you plan on booking via Klook, make sure to use my promo code ISSAPANDASKLOOK for 3-5% off on activities and hotels.

 I hope to go back to Vietnam soon, and not just to Ho Chi Minh.
 I'd love to explore Hanoi and Da Nang one day, with a quick pit stop to HCMC for the banh mi and pole class!
 For now, I'm enjoying the cold here in the USA. ;)